dshanske/indieweb-post-kinds/readme.md

 	* Contextual response box, hiding/changing options based on Kind selected.
 Example, an RSVP that shows Yes/No/Maybe.
 	* Support Micropub plugin
 	* Validate inputs based on type
+	* As of 2.0, customizable displays by type are set to be supported in the code.
+Will be writing some

 ## MultiKind Support (Experimental) ##